MrR0807/Notes/understanding-parquet-file.md

 These encodings are beyond this documentation scope, but there is a good blog post on [Variable length integers](https://golb.hplar.ch/2019/06/variable-length-int-java.html).

-Helper functions to decode these values (built by inspecting Thrift source code):
+Helper functions to encode/decode these values (built by inspecting Thrift source code):

 ```java
 import java.util.Arrays;